Offirmo-graveyard/tbrpg-static-data/README.md

 # tbrpg-data
 Static data for "The Boring RPG reloaded" game.

 See also:
 * [tbrpg-model](https://github.com/Offirmo/tbrpg-model)

-**IN PROGRESS**
+**IN PROGRESS !!!**